Skip to content

 Before you can decide how you should speak to your audience, you need to know who your audience is.

-We’ve got a whole post on using social media for market research, but the short version is that you need to know what your audience thinks about you, your products, and the competition.
-You also need to understand where and how they communicate with each other so you can use the right messaging on the channels where they are most likely to be.
+We’ve got a whole post on using social media for market research, but the short version is that you need to know what your target audience thinks about you, your products, and the competition.

 2. Define your mission

-In the last step, you defined your audience.
 Now you need to define what you want to do for them.
 When it comes to social media brand voice, this one’s a two-parter.

-First, you need to define the mission statement of your brand.
-What is your brand all about?
-What is it that you most want to achieve?
+1. First, you need to define the mission statement of your brand.
+What does your brand stand for?
+What are its core values?
+What do you most want to achieve?

 3. Describe your brand personality